Levente Csik

-Levente Zsolt Csik (born 29 April 1974) is a Romanian former footballer.
-Csik, a central or left-sided defender, has played in Germany since 1998, representing Borussia Fulda, Plauen, Dynamo Dresden and Borea Dresden.
+Levente Zsolt Csik (born 29 April 1974) is a Romanian former professional footballer.
+Csik, a central or left-sided defender, played in Germany since 1998, representing Borussia Fulda, Plauen, Dynamo Dresden and Borea Dresden.
 He is the younger brother of former Steaua București, Olimpia Satu Mare and Minerul Lupeni player Tiberiu Csik.

 He spent two seasons playing in the 2.
 Bundesliga for Dynamo Dresden.